 Table 2-1g summarizes the mapped acreage of each alliance and association on lands managed by the City of Boulder City, Nevada within the EPL Project alignment and the associated anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas.

 Table 2-1h summarizes the mapped acreage of each alliance and association on private lands within the EPL Project alignment and the associated anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas.
 There are no private lands in Nevada within the EPL Project alignment.

+Table 2-1i summarizes the mapped acreage of each alliance and association on Department of Defense (USACE) Lands within the EPL Project Alignment and the associated anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas.

+Table 2-1j summarizes the mapped acreage of each alliance and association on lands managed by California Local Government/LADWP Lands within the EPL Project Alignment and the associated anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas.

 In all cases the listed impacts within potential Project work areas represent the maximum possible extent of Project work.
 In practice, due to a combination of impact avoidance methods, helicopter use, and careful siting of Project work activities, actual potential impacts will be greatly reduced.